wexlfu/Wexlfu/docs/units.md

 Rationale for adding units, along with source location.

+# Animated Lich
+Level 4 lich without the "ancient" requirement.

+# Dwarvish Scribe - Core
+Level 1 for runemaster line.

+# Eyestalk - Return from the Abyss
+Traditional underground monster, present in many places already.

 # Golems - Era of More Units
 Alternative route for necromantic/animation magic.

-# Eyestalk - Return from the Abyss
-Traditional underground monster, present in many places already.

 # Rogue Mage Line - Liberty
 Magi of Thar-Nella who have not wholly thrown themselves into the dark arts (and thus are not aspiring for lichdom).

-# Dwarvish Scribe - Core
-Level 1 for runemaster line.